-The Scottish Police Authority and Police Scotland are participating in the 2018/19 National Fraud Initiative.
+The Scottish Police Authority and Police Scotland are participating in the 2020/21 National Fraud Initiative.

-Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
+Data matching involves comparing computer records held by one body against other computer records held by the same or another body.
+This is to see how far they match.

-This notice is to inform you that the SPA is required to submit personal data to Audit Scotland for the purposes of their data matching exercise under the National Fraud Initiative.
+This notice is to inform you that the SPA is required to submit personal data to Audit Scotland.
+This is for the purposes of their data matching exercise under the National Fraud Initiative.

-More information can be found here.
+More information can be found on the Audit Scotland website.